-This form contains the names and address of the committee chairman and treasurer and the name of the candidate for whom the committee is organized.
-Any change in information submitted should be reported to the local election official within 10 days of such change.
+The M 101 contains the names and addresses of the committee chairman and treasurer and the name of the candidate for whom the committee is organized.
+Any change in information submitted should be reported to the local election official or OCPF for candidates who file electronically within 10 days of such change.
 Political committees are prohibited from receiving or expending funds without an appointed treasurer.
 Any change in treasurer should therefore be submitted by completing Form CPF M T 101 and filing it immediately with the local election official.

 A candidate may have only one committee organized on his or her behalf, even if the candidate holds more than one elective office.
-If a candidate plans to seek state or county office and later wishes to seek a municipal office, or vice versa, such candidate must transfer his committee from the state to the municipality or vice versa.
+If a municipal candidate who files locally plans to seek state or county office, or vice versa, such candidate must transfer his or her committee from the state to the municipality or vice versa.
 OCPF can assist you in accomplishing these transfers.

 By law, a committee must name a chairman and a treasurer.
 The chairman and the treasurer may be the same person, unless that person is a public employee.
-A public employee may not serve as the treasurer of any political committee since such a position would involve the solicitation and/or receipt of funds for a political purpose, which is prohibited by law.
-(See section on public employee restrictions starting on Page 14.)
-A candidate may not be the treasurer of his or her own committee.
+A public employee may not serve as the treasurer of any political committee.
+A candidate may not be the treasurer of his or her own committee, but may be the chairman.